HMaxF/polynomial-regression/README.md

    - If the prediction result is far (a lot of gaps) then the model maybe overfit, need to reduce 'degree' value.
 8. Extra: Find outlier (data point that is noticeably different from the rest which may be considered as "invalid" data)
    - Using Mean Absolute Error (MAE) & Threshold to find outliers.
-   - If we found outliers then we can do further analysis if we need to remove them to improve model.
+   - If we found outliers then we can do further analysis to
+     a.
+If there is any features that is not a strong correlation, delete them.
+       - eg: in house price prediction, the total doors and total windows may not have strong correlation to the price therefore these features can be removed.
+     b.
+If need to remove them to improve model.

 # Requirement
 - Jupyter notebook (https://jupyter.org/)